OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 - [ ] Vertical center to the right there is a vertical menu of Circle() colour groups.
 - [ ] Colour mapper can be better
 - [ ] Select state rectangle matches colour of selected colour group
+- [ ] User can add palette colours with photos input (they take pics of their paints)

 ## BIG BATCH TO MVP